0xAX/linux-insides/Booting/linux-bootstrap-2.md

 As you can read above, it uses the same calling conventions as the `memcpy` function, which means that the function gets its parameters from the `ax`, `dx` and `cx` registers.

 The implementation of `memset` is similar to that of memcpy.
 It saves the value of the `di` register on the stack and puts the value of`ax`, which stores the address of the `biosregs` structure, into `di` .
-Next is the `movzbl` instruction, which copies the value of `dl` to the lower 2 bytes of the `eax` register.
-The remaining 2 high bytes  of `eax` will be filled with zeros.
+Next is the `movzbl` instruction, which copies the value of `dl` to the lowermost byte of the `eax` register.
+The remaining 3 high bytes of `eax` will be filled with zeros.

 The next instruction multiplies `eax` with `0x01010101`.
 It needs to because `memset` will copy 4 bytes at the same time.
 For example, if we need to fill a structure whose size is 4 bytes with the value `0x7` with memset, `eax` will contain the `0x00000007`.
 So if we multiply `eax` with `0x01010101`, we will get `0x07070707` and now we can copy these 4 bytes into the structure. `memset` uses the `rep; stosl` instruction to copy `eax` into `es:di`.